-The best laser printers on the market today haven’t changed a whole lot from their chunky ancestors of yesteryear in terms of their primary strengths: zippy print speeds, low ink costs and clean lines that are resistant to smudging.
-On the other hand, laser printers tend to be more expensive than their inkjet counterparts, which happen to be better at complex color gradients.
+The best laser printers on the market today haven’t changed a whole lot from their chunky ancestors of yesteryear in terms of their primary strengths: zippy print speeds, low ink costs, and clean lines that are resistant to smudging.
+Laser printers still tend to be more expensive than their inkjet counterparts, which are better at complex color gradients.

-At the end of the (work)day, laser printers are best suited for those who print out large volumes of text on a regular basis, such as book pages, research papers, schoolwork assignments and the like.
+At the end of the (work)day, laser printers are best suited for those who print out large volumes of text on a regular basis, such as book pages, research papers, schoolwork assignments, and the like.
 This is why you can spot them at just about any library, hospital, or admin office.
 They also favor those that print more sporadically as unlike inkjet printers, laser printer cartridges won't dry out on you.

 Whether you’re looking for a color-capable laser printer or one that only prints in black-and-white, we’ve got you covered in terms of print quality, printing speeds, operating costs, and more.
 Read on to uncover our top picks for the best laser printers.